adrianyau/SQL-Final-Project/QA.md

-2. Some information on cities and countries or not set nor available in the dataset, so it can be difficult to determine item and sales information without knowing where the products are purchased, or where is it specifically purchased within a certain country.
+2. Some information on cities and countries were not set nor available in the dataset, so it was difficult to determine item and sales information without knowing where the products were purchased, or where was it specifically purchased within a country.
 For example, a country could have different cities, and cities could have the same names in different countries (e.g., Vancouver, BC, CAN, and Vancouver, WA, USA).
 Therefore, WHERE() clause was used to filter out missing city and country information.

 ``` sql
 SELECT city, country